TianshengC/Langbuddy/README.md

 ## Description
 Langbuddy is a web application tailored for English as a Foreign Language (EFL) learners.
 Leveraging the capabilities of ChatGPT, LangBuddy aims to enrich the English learning experience and facilitate effective study journal management.
+The chatbots integrate translation, voice recognition, and voice synthesis functions with a learning progress monitoring system using the spaced repetition strategy.

 ## Features